kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

 5. Bump the `opentelemetry-collector-components/{RELEASE_BRANCH}` branch with the new versions for the dependent images.
    Create a PR to `opentelemetry-collector-components/{RELEASE_BRANCH}` with the following changes:
    - `sec-scanners-config.yaml`:
-     For the images listed in the `protecode` field:
-      - Update the tag of the `opentelemetry-collector-components` image with the new module version following the `x.y.z` pattern.
+     Update the tag of the `kyma-otel-collector` image with the new module version following the `x.y.z` pattern.
 For example, `europe-docker.pkg.dev/kyma-project/prod/kyma-otel-collector:1.0.0`.

 6. Merge the PR.

 7. To make sure that the release tags point to the HEAD commit of the `opentelemetry-collector-components/{RELEASE_BRANCH}` branch, rebase the upstream branch into the local branch after the merge was successful.

    ```bash